grain-lang/grain/docs/contributor/compiler_walkthrough.md

 ## Well-formedness

 This is just a fancy term for asking the question "does this program—for the most part—make sense?"
-In Grain, type identifers must always start with a capital letter, so there's a well-formedness check that enforces this.
+In Grain, type identifiers must always start with a capital letter, so there's a well-formedness check that enforces this.
 In general, we like to be as lenient as possible while parsing and provide helpful error messages from well-formedness checks.
 If a user writes a program like `type foo = ...`, it's much better to say `Error: 'foo' should be capitalized` rather than `Syntax error`.

 You can find the Grain well-formedness checks in [parsing/well_formedness.re](https://github.com/grain-lang/grain/blob/main/compiler/src/parsing/well_formedness.re).